microsoft/vscode-docs/tutorials/static-website/getting-started.md

 TOCTitle: Getting started
 PageTitle: Website Deployment with Azure Storage
 MetaDescription: Website Deployment to Azure Storage with Visual Studio Code
-DateApproved:
+DateApproved: 4/6/2018
 ---
-# Deploy a Static Site to Azure
+# Deploy a static site to Azure

-This tutorial walks you through deploying a static website, such as an Angular or React [SPA](https://en.wikipedia.org/wiki/Single-page_application) or simple HTML/CSS/JS site, to Azure using [Azure Storage](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice).
+This tutorial walks you through deploying a static website, such as an Angular or React [SPA](https://en.wikipedia.org/wiki/Single-page_application) or simple HTML/CSS/JavaScript site, to Azure using [Azure Storage](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice).

-> Note!
-If you have your own server code, such as a Node.js/Express server, see the [App Service tutorial](../app-service-extension/getting-started.md) instead.
-If you're unsure what type of app you building, see our description of [common app types](//TODO).
+> **Note**: If you have your own server code, such as a Node.js/Express server, see the [App Service tutorial](../app-service-extension/getting-started.md) instead.
+If you're unsure what type of application you are building, see our description of [common application types](//TODO).

-## Game Plan
+## Overview

-Because you are building a static website, your production website should just be a collection of HTML, CSS, JavaScript and other static files (images, fonts, etc).
+When you are building a static website, your production website is a collection of HTML, CSS, JavaScript and other static files (images, fonts, etc.).
 You can host and serve these files using either App Service or Azure Storage, but we will use Azure Storage because it's a little simpler and a lot cheaper.

-In this tutorial we will deploy your static site to Azure Storage by doing the following:
+In this tutorial, we will deploy your static site to Azure Storage by doing the following:

-1. Get the required accounts and dependencies
+1. Get the required accounts and dependencies.
-2. Create or prepare app for deployment
+2. Create or prepare an application for deployment.
-3. Choose your preferred deployment method
+3. Choose your preferred deployment method.
 4. Deploy!

 ## Prerequisites